All you Need to Know About Climbing Kilimanjaro.

 When do I need to pay the balance of my climb/safari?

 30% non-refundable deposit will be required to make a reservation of trekking/safari holidays

 Final (70%) payment to be made in cash on your arrival in Tanzania.

 What kind of accommodation is available during climbing?

 On the Marangu Route, the first two huts sleep four people each, and the last hut is dorm-style with bunk beds.
 While on the other routes, you sleep in 3-person 4-season dome-style mountain tents, two people each.

-No, but we can schedule transfer from Nairobi by Riverside Shuttles for an additional charge.
+No, but we can schedule a transfer from Nairobi by Riverside Shuttles for an additional charge.

 The one pack that the porters carry for you is limited to 15 kg (35 pounds).

-Extra luggage can be stored in a locked storage room at your hotel/ at our office with no charge.
+Extra luggage can be stored in a locked storage room at your hotel/ at our office at no charge.
 Valuables should be left in a safe deposit box at your hotel/in our office